USRSE/usrse.github.io/pages/awards/community-awards.md

 * Nominee's name and email
 * Short statement about why you are nominating the invidual

+If nominating someone else, please complete the form early so that we can contact the nominated person and obtain their nomination materials before the application closing date.
 Nominations of others will only be shared with the award committee and the nominated individual.
-The Award commitee  will contact the nominated individual to let them know they were nominated, and by whom, and to confirm their interest in participating.
-The information will not be made public.
+The award committee will contact the nominated individual to inform them of their nomination, disclose the nominator's identity, and confirm their interest in participating.
+This information will not be made public.

-**Self-nomination**
+**Self-nomination:**
 * Your name and email
 * A link to a resume, CV, LinkedIn profile, or professional website
 * Supporting statement (<= 500 words)